hackforla/VRMS/.github/ISSUE_TEMPLATE/add-edit-team-meeting-time.md

 - Home Unite US, Management, Saturday 12:30pm, 1 hour
 - Home Unite US, Team meeting, Tuesday 6pm, 2 hours

+Note: Please explicitly state if a meeting time that is currently displayed is to be deleted.

 ### What is your project page URL?
 https://www.hackforla.org/projects/vrms